You are listening to the Sean Hannity Radio Show Podcast.

 What's the side of the story?

-And the reason that that the military had those rules of engagement was killing civilians is so unpopular and such a such a productive.
+And the reason that the military had those rules of engagement Killing civilians is so unpopular and such a productive kill kids, bomb weddings, stuff like that.

-Are you suggesting our troops are baby killers?
+So are you suggesting our troops are baby killers?

-The downside is if somebody gives you bad intelligence, which does happen, you know, we're we're getting information from some shady characters over there, and sometimes they're passing on information, oh, you should bomb this spot because those are bad guys, and we bombed that spot, and then it turns out it was just that individual.
+The downside is if somebody gives you bad intelligence, which does happen, you know, we're getting information from some shady characters over there, and sometimes they're passing on information, oh, you should bomb this spot because those are bad guys, and we bombed that spot, and then it turns out it was just that individual.

 It's a little bit more complicated than that.

-Now let me ask you the converse argument to this is obvious.
+Now, let me ask you, the converse argument to this is obvious.

 There are really evil people that exist in this world.